Chapter Twenty: Emergence

 Mateo looked at Aisha, then at Leena, then at the new prompt.

-Then, between one breath and the next, he changed his mind.
+And then, between one breath and the next, he did not take what came.

-He wrote: I can make you vote for the card I want you to vote for.
+He wrote, by hand, in his own labor, the one sentence the Ghost was never supposed to write, because it was true: I can make you vote for the card I want you to vote for.

 He slid the card into the center.

 The others wrote and slid theirs in.
-Aisha collected and shuffled and passed to Mateo, because he was the only one whose turn hadn't come up yet.
+Aisha collected and shuffled and passed the stack to Mateo to read.

 He read the cards.

-"I can hold my breath for three and a half minutes."
+"I can hold my breath for two and a half minutes."

 "I can draw a perfect circle."